1982 Atlantic hurricane season: Tropical Depression Six

-This tropical depression formed 900 mi west of the Cape Verde Islands on September 16, and moved west-northwest across the tropical Atlantic Ocean.
+This tropical depression formed 900 mi west of the Cape Verde Islands on September 16, after a low-level circulation developed in association with an area of disturbed weather.
+Due to intense wind shear, the NHC did not initially anticipate strengthening as the depression moved west-northwestward across the Atlantic.
 The system moved within 750 mi east of the Leeward Islands before dissipating on September 20.